-The white grape variety comes from Portugal.
-The name means "sheep's tail" and refers to the shape of the grapes.
-Synonyms are Rabigato, Rabo de Ovelha Branco, Rabo de Ovelha de Colares - listed as independent in the VIVC catalogue, Rabo de Ovella(Portugal); Fernan Piriz(Spain).
-Despite morphological similarities it must not be confused with the Rabigato variety (Rabo de Gato = cat's tail).
-It is also not a mutation of the red variety Negramoll (Rabo de Ovelho Tinto).
-According to DNA-analyses there is a parent-offspring relationship with the Spanish variety Cayetana Blanca as well as with the Portuguese variety Vital.
-The medium to late-maturing vine is susceptible to powdery mildew, botrytis and water stress, but resistant to trickle.
-It produces aromatic, alcohol-rich white wines, which are mostly used as blends.
-The variety is grown in the Alentejo and Beiras regions.
-The area under cultivation in 2010 was 908 hectares, with a strong downward trend (ten years earlier it was 2,330 hectares).
+The white grape variety originates from Portugal.
+The name means "sheep's tail" (lamb's tail) and refers to the typical shouldered grape shape.
+Synonyms are Lämmerschwanz, Fernan Piriz, Medóc, Rabigato, Rabigato dos Vinhos Verdes, Rabo del Ovelho Branco and Rabo de Ovella.
+Despite morphological similarities, it must not be confused with the Rabigato variety (Rabo de Gato = Cattail).
+It is not a mutation of the red variety Negramoll (Rabo de Ovelho Tinto), but the parentage (parentage) is unknown.
+The medium to late maturing vine is susceptible to powdery mildew, botrytis and water stress, but resistant to coulure.
+It produces aromatic, alcohol-rich white wines that are mostly used as blends.
+The variety is grown in the Alentejo and Beiras areas.
+In 2016, 563 hectares of vines were reported, with an extremely sharp downward trend; in 2010, the figure was 908 hectares (Kym Anderson).

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark